MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off-for-sharepoint-online.md

 ms.author: mikeplum
 author: MikePlumleyMSFT
 manager: pamgreen
-ms.date: 3/26/2018
+ms.date: 4/21/2018
 ms.audience: Admin
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.collection: Strat_OD_share
+search.appverid: SPO160
 ms.assetid: 6288296a-b6b7-4ea4-b4ed-c297bf833e30
 description: "Learn how to turn sharing on and off for SharePoint Online."
 ---

 # Turn external sharing on or off for SharePoint Online

 If you're working with vendors, clients, or customers outside of your organization, you might want to give them access to certain areas of your site or to specific documents.
 In this article, we'll show you how to turn sharing on or off sharing for SharePoint Online.
-You must be a SharePoint Online administrator to do this.
+You must be a global or SharePoint admin in Office 365 to do this.

 External sharing is controlled at both the tenant level (global settings that affect all of SharePoint Online) and the site collection level.
 The tenant-level settings determine what options are available at the site collection level.